Incremental Materialized View: How to Keep Derived State Fresh in Real Time

 ClickHouse (refreshable MV)

-No — full or incremental refresh on schedule
+No — full refresh on schedule

 Minutes (scheduled)